tlint101/py50/README.md

 is the concentration.

-This project meets our needs.
-And hopefully it can meet the needs of others.
+This project meets my and my lab mates' needs.
+Hopefully it can meet the needs of others.

 ## Installation
-The package can be installed using the following:

 ```
 pip install py50